fversnel/mcoll-sample-db/README.md

 ## The schema

-The schema [com.leftfetch.mcoll.schema.edn](com.leftfetch.mcoll.schema.edn) defines the structure of the database, hwich can be used to construct the datascript database.
+The schema [com.leftfetch.mcoll.schema.edn](com.leftfetch.mcoll.schema.edn) defines the structure of the database, which can be used to construct the datascript database.

 ## The database transaction log